GDP per capita in Australia

 GDP growth accelerates in Q2

-The Australian economy slowed down in Q1 2017, after having rebounded at the end of last year.
-In the first quarter, GDP expanded a seasonally-adjusted 0.3% over the previous quarter, down from the 1.1% expansion registered in Q4 2016.
-The result was nevertheless slightly above the 0.2% expansion analysts had expected.
-A year-on-year comparison showed GDP growth improving from 1.9% in Q3 to 2.4% in Q4.
+Growth in the economy accelerated in Q2, after a disappointing performance in Q1.
+In the second quarter, GDP expanded a seasonally-adjusted 0.8% over the previous quarter, up from the 0.3% expansion registered in the first quarter but slightly below the 0.9% expansion analysts had expected.
+A year-on-year comparison showed GDP growth in Q2 was on par with Q1’s 1.8%.

 The Reserve Bank of Australia (RBA) sees the economy growing between 2.0% and 3.0% in 2017 and between 2.5% and 3.5% in 2018.
 FocusEconomics Consensus Forecast panelists see the economy expanding 2.3% in 2017, which is unchanged from last month’s forecast.
 For 2018, the panel expects economic growth of 2.7%, also unchanged from last month’s estimate.